Could You Just DIY?

 The limitations of DIY rarely show up in calm markets or markets that are trending upward for an extended period of time.
 They tend to surface when conditions become less predictable.

-As complexity increases, so does the difficult of managing decisions well.
+As complexity increases, so does the difficulty of managing decisions well.
 Variable income, concentrated positions due to equity compensation and tax decisions that span multiple years all add layers of complexity that are easy to underestimate.
-Major life changes and market corrections only amplify this.
-The margin for error narrows quickly.

 This is especially true for people whose work demands sustained focus.
 Attorneys, medical professionals, business owners and senior leaders are paid to be fully present in their roles.
 They don’t have the time or the mental bandwidth to continuously monitor markets, evaluate tradeoffs and make disciplined decisions when volatility rises.